 The Computer Science of Kente: Cloth Weaving as Programming Language

-Information Technology and the Global Fight Against Health Poverty (in progress)
+Information Technology and the Global Fight against Health Poverty

-State Capacity Adoption: Experimental Evidence from Mobile Innovation (in progress)
+State Capacity Adoption: Experimental Evidence from Mobile Innovation in Ghana

 Policy makers are hopeful that mobile health can improve health outcomes in developing countries.
 I find evidence of a unique form of moral hazard with respect to mobile health technologies.